Verily Code of Conduct

 If you have a question or concern, contact your manager, your Human Resources Business Partner, or Trust & Compliance.

-If you want to raise a concern or if you believe there has been a suspected violation of law, our Code, or any other Verily policy, you may do so anonymously through the Alphabet Helpline.
+If you want to raise a concern or if you believe there has been a suspected violation of law, our Code, or any other Verily policy, you may do so anonymously through the Verily Hotline.
 Once your call is received, your information will be referred to the appropriate company representative and will be resolved as quickly as possible.
 The Company strives to handle all reports in a sensitive manner and with discretion.

 Finally, if you believe a violation of law has occurred, you can always raise that with a government agency.